fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

 # Setup

-The one-time setup consists of configuring:
+The setup consists of configuring:
 - The APNs certificate used by the MDM protocol
 - The SCEP certificate for enrollment
 - The DEP token

 We will define `fleetctl apple-mdm setup ...` commands to create/define all Apple/MDM credentials that are fed to the Fleet server.

+Certificates provided by Apple expire yearly, and new ones have to be downloaded from Apple and uploaded into Fleet MDM.

 ## APNs

 ### Apple MDM APNs setup

 Apple's MDM protocol uses the Apple Push Notification service (APNs) to deliver "wake up" messages to managed devices.
-An "MDM server" needs access to an APNS certificate specifically issued for MDM management; such APNs certificate must be issued by an "MDM vendor."
+An "MDM server" needs access to an APNs certificate specifically issued for MDM management; such APNs certificate must be issued by an "MDM vendor."

 Here's a sequence diagram with the three actors: Apple Inc., an MDM vendor, and a customer (MDM server).